 Industry shifts focus

-Last week, as we announced Altana AI’s Series A investment, our CEO Evan Smith painted a picture of what “Globalization 2.0” could look like — and how more visibility into our supply chains through shared intelligence and AI is the right vehicle to get us there.
-In our next blog, we will discuss if these recent events are a catalyst for more permanent change, or if this focus on resilience is yet again a temporary phenomenon.
+With the recent announcement of Altana AI’s Series A investment, our CEO Evan Smith painted a picture of what “Globalization 2.0” could look like — and how more visibility into our supply chains through shared intelligence and AI is the right vehicle to get us there.
+In our future blogs, we will discuss if these recent events are a catalyst for more permanent change, or if this focus on resilience is yet again a temporary phenomenon.

 ABOUT THE AUTHOR

 Tobias Larsson is responsible for Altana AI’s supply chain go-to-market approach.
 He has over 10 years of experience in the supply chain risk and resilience space, as the founder and previous CEO of Resilience360, a solution provider for supply chain risk management, which was incubated at Deutsche Post DHL (now part of Everstream Analytics).
 He spent most of his career in the logistics industry and held various roles at DHL.
 Prior to DHL, Tobias co-founded Activio, a health-tech company.
 Tobias holds a M.Sc.
 Degree from the Royal Institute of Technology in Sweden.